KGMZ-FM

 KGMZ-FM (95.7 MHz, "95.7 The Game") is a sports radio station licensed to San Francisco, California, and serving the San Francisco Bay Area.
 The station is owned by Audacy, Inc., and broadcasts from studios on Battery Street (shared with CBS owned-and-operated station KPIX-TV, with whom KGMZ-FM's sister stations were formerly co-owned and located) in the North Beach section of San Francisco.
 KGMZ-FM serves as the flagship station for the Golden State Warriors basketball team.
 The station also broadcasts games of the Bay Area Panthers indoor football team.

-KGMZ-FM formerly broadcast in HD.
+KGMZ-FM currently broadcasts in HD.

 History

 KQBY-FM and KKHI-FM (1960–1994)

-The 95.7 FM frequency debuted June 1, 1960 as KQBY-FM, companion to co-owned KQBY 1550, with 10,500 watts from Mount Beacon above Sausalito, California.
+The 95.7 FM frequency debuted June 1, 1960, as KQBY-FM, companion to co-owned KQBY 1550, with 10,500 watts from Mount Beacon above Sausalito, California.
 It was the last commercial FM application available in the San Francisco market.
 KQBY had been the original Top 40 music station in the Bay Area, garnering a huge market share for owner Dave Siegel.
 After competition eroded listeners, the station was sold to former child actor Sherwood R. Gordon, who changed the format to "beautiful music".

 When Gordon ran out of money, both stations were sold to Frank Atlass, who financed the purchase from an inheritance.
 He changed the callsigns to KKHI and KKHI-FM and tried a middle of the road music format.
 When he ran low on money, the staff was cut to a bare minimum and the format was changed, this time to classical music.
 Debt problems forced Atlass to sell the stations in 1962.

 New owner Buckley Broadcasting retained much of the staff and improved "The Classic Stations" format, attracting prestige-seeking advertisers.
 In 1968, because the FCC required co-owned/co-located AM and FM stations to have different programming for most of the day, automation equipment was installed for KKHI-FM, resulting in two stations operated by the same staff.

 95.7 KPIX-FM (1994–1997)

 Labor disputes and declining advertising support eventually brought an end to the classical music programming.
 The station was sold in May 1994 to Westinghouse Broadcasting, owners of KPIX-TV, and its format was dramatically changed.
-The station became KPIX-FM, and changed to an all-news format (with some jazz music being played on weekends for a time) on May 30, while also simulcasting with its AM sister station.
+The station became KPIX-FM, and changed to an news/talk format (with some smooth jazz music being played on weekends for a time) on May 30, while also simulcasting with its AM sister station.
 During this time, the station briefly attained an all-time ratings high by airing non-stop coverage of the O.J.
 Simpson murder trial.
-After the trial, in the Fall of 1995, the simulcast was split when the AM side of KPIX continued with the all-news format, and KPIX-FM modified its format to News/Talk as "FM Talk 95.7 KPIX".
+After the trial, in the Fall of 1995, the simulcast was split when the AM side of KPIX continued with the all-news format, and KPIX-FM modified its format to News/Talk as FM Talk 95.7 KPIX.
 Hosts included Don Imus, Dr. Laura Schlessinger, Tom Leykis, and Gil Gross.